 Water Technologies with Short ROI

 In practice, a cooling tower that maintains low levels of suspended solids will have lower conductivity in water, while also eliminating surface area for biologicals to grow.
-By removing particles to sizes of 1 micron, the effective use of water will be increased significantly.
+By removing suspended particles, the effective use of water will be increased significantly.
 Further, the chemicals in the water will be conserved due to less frequent bleed off and they will have less total suspended solids (TSS) and organic matter that consumes them.
 We believe that a balanced chemistry program is important for consistent cooling tower operation, and offer technologies that reduce chemical use by up to 75%.

-HydroFLOW is installed on the exterior of a flowline and emits a 150 kHz frequency that extends throughout the system.
+HydroFLOW is installed on the exterior of a water line and emits a 150 kHz frequency that extends throughout the system.
 The patented transducer creates a pulse that includes a pause between signals that allows the positive and negative ions to bond after being excited by each pulse.
 The result is the dissolved calcium particles form clusters in water, preventing attachment to pipe and system surfaces.
 Scale is prevented and existing scale is reduced over time.
-The ElectroCell removes the scale particles that cluster in water, down to the size of 1 micron.
+The clustered scale particles are filtered out of the water stream and physical removal of calcium and hardness continues 24/7.

 Bacteria and algae are controlled by the HydroFLOW’s frequency which unlike magnetic applications, uses AC current that extends throughout the system.
-Algae, biofilm and free-floating bacteria are deactivated and flocculated by the HydroFLOW and removed by ElectroCell sidestream, along with scale clusters and TSS down to 1 micron in size.
+Algae, biofilm and free-floating bacteria are deactivated and flocculated by the HydroFLOW and removed by side stream filtration, along with scale clusters and TSS down to 1 micron in size.

 Capturing the Savings

-Frequent blowdowns are reduced to brief bleed-off episodes using 50% less water, and due to significantly improved water quality from ElectroCell and HydroFLOW, less chemistry is wasted.
+Frequent blowdowns are reduced to brief bleed-off episodes using 50% less water, and due to significantly improved water quality, 75% of chemistry can be conserved.
 Water may to be reused for irrigation or other beneficial uses rather than discharged into a sanitary sewer.
-ElectroCell manages the bleed-off process and collects key performance data.

 HydroFLOW electronic water conditioning and ElectroCell sidestream filtration need little or no maintenance, and require no chemical additives.
 The cost savings provide a return on investment (ROI) of less than 12-24 months, based on cost savings derived from: